tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 The decoder uses a single directional LSTM, therefore we need to reshape encoders `h` and `c` before sending them into decoder: **concatenate all bi-directional vectors into single-direction vectors**.
 This means, that every two vectors along `n_layers*directions` I combined into a single vector, increasing the size of the hidden vector dimension in two times and decreasing a size of the first dimension to `n_layers`, which is two.

+It is important to understand, how the reshaping is done[^reshape].
+[Torch documentation](https://pytorch.org/docs/stable/torch.html#torch.reshape) is not vocal enough about this question, but you can refer to [Numpy documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html) for explanation.
+Basically, default reshape approach (C-order) **starts from changing the last index and steadily moves from latter to starter indexes**.

+What does it mean for our case?
+In this example I have the hidden state of endoder LSTM with one batch, two layers and two directions, and 5-dimensional hidden vector.
+It has a shape `(4,1,5)`.
+I need to reshape it into an initial hidden state of decoder LSTM, which should has one batch, a single direction and two layers, and 10-dimensional hidden vector, final shape is `(2,1,10)`.
+To do that with `torch.reshape` **I need to swap an order of dimensions first** to have tensor with shape `(1,4,5)`, reshape it to `(1,2,10)` and then change order back to `(2,1,10)`.
+If I did this without changing the dimensions order, **values from different batches would be mixed together, and thought vector would not be representation of a source sentence anymore**.

+[^reshape]: The previous version of this article has an error because of incorrect reshape.

 ```python
 decoder_test = DecoderRNN(vocab_size, hidden_dim, n_layers)